• Skip to primary navigation

 2. For maximum taste and flavor, use full fat coconut milk or canned coconut cream, not light coconut milk.

 3. You can add or subtract vegetables according to your taste.
-Cauliflower, corn, peas or even peppers work well in this recipe.
+Cauliflower, corn, and peas work well in this recipe.
 Firm tofu or paneer (Indian cottage cheese) can also be added, but the latter is not vegan.

 Nutrition